lorihe/Statsbomb_open_data_utilization/README.md

 Open the app at: https://world-cup-2023-tactic-visualization.onrender.com/

-The app was [Plotly Dash](https://plotly.com/), a Python framework for building interactive web applications.
+The app was built with [Plotly Dash](https://plotly.com/), a Python framework for building interactive web applications.
 It's deployed on [render](https://dashboard.render.com/).